Artificial Intelligence, Big Data & IoT

 Video clips on the AI Act

-Our team of experts, at CRIDS, decided to delve into this topic head-on.
-We currently release series of 11 videos (in English, with French subtitles), named “11 shades of AI Act”.
-You’ll find them right below this text.
+Our team of experts, at CRIDS, decided to delve into this topic head-on, through a project of long-form videos, named "11 shades of AI Act".
+We already released 5 videos in late 2024, and we are currently releasing 6 more (all are in English, with French subtitles).
+You’ll find all available videos right below this text.

 Our videos detail the major aspects of the Regulation, in a clear and accessible way.
 They are destined to lawyers, public authorities, developers of AI solutions, and businesses (SMEs and bigger companies alike) who seek to integrate AI tools within their operations.